0xPolygon/cdk-erigon/docs/acl/README.md

 ## Security Guidance

-- Run ACL through an upgradeable proxy managed by a multisig (`ProxyAdmin`).
+- Run ACL through an upgradeable proxy (ERC1967/UUPS) whose upgrade authority is a multisig owner.
 - Fail-closed at the node admission layer.
 - Use events to audit policy changes.
 - Keep constraints as short masks on calldata prefixes for gas efficiency and simplicity.